DEthevest1996/StocksMarket/README.md

 ## Prerequisites

-Install in R following packages / libraries:
+Install in R following packages / libraries (the install.packages commands are commented out, if you need to install, please run it first.)
  - jsonlite
  - forecast
  - RMySQL